Skip to main content

 Privacy preserving

-The protocol should not require raw health records, private documents, or raw identity payloads onchain.
+The protocol does not require raw health records, private documents, or raw identity payloads onchain.

 • commitments